Alternative Payment Models in Cancer Care eLearning Modules

 Csik started her career at Thomas Jefferson University and then joined the Patient Safety Organization partnering with healthcare systems around the world to evaluate and improve patient safety culture.
 Valerie returned to Jefferson as Project Director in the department of medical oncology.
 Her education includes a bachelor’s degree in Healthcare Administration from the University of Scranton and master’s degree in Public Health from Thomas Jefferson University.
 She is also a graduate of the American Hospital Association (AHA) and National Patient Safety Foundation (NPSF) Comprehensive Patient Safety Leadership Fellowship and is a Certified Professional of Patient Safety.

 Anne Marie Rainey, MSN, RN, CHC

-Anne Marie Rainey, RN, MSN, CHC, is the Compliance and Quality Control Officer at Clearview Cancer Institute in Huntsville, Alabama.
+Anne Marie Rainey, RN, MSN, CHC, is the Director of Quality and Value-based Care at Clearview Cancer Institute in Huntsville, Alabama.
 She has previous experience in government quality reporting as a contractor for the Centers for Medicare & Medicaid Services (CMS) and the Centers for Disease Control and Prevention (CDC)